How to Write Effective Use Cases?

 User story map created

-Detailing a user story
+Detailing a User Story

 User stories have to be detailed to a level that provides sufficient information for the software team to determine the tasks to perform to support users' needs and to perform an accurate estimation of time and effort.
 In this section, we will show you how to detail the behavior of a user story.

-1. Double click on the user story Perform a hotel search to open it.
+1. Double-click on the user story Perform a hotel search to open it.

 Open user story

 2. Open the Scenario tab.
 The scenario editor is formed by rows, known as steps.
-Each step represents an actor input or system response.
+Each step represents an actor input or a system response.

 Open scenario tab